unexpectedpanda/retool/docs/romvault.md

         * `--originalheader`: Optional.
 Use the original input DAT headers in output DAT files.

-        * `--nolabelmia`: DatVault only.
-Don't use clone lists to mark titles as MIA.

 ## Process the DAT files and update ROMVault